 1) Syncope: see Syncope and Other Causes of Transient Loss of Consciousness.

-2) Gastroparesis: Nutritional management (frequent small-volume meals; in severe cases a semiliquid or liquid diet), prokinetic drugs (eg, domperidone, metoclopramide), erythromycin, and proton pump inhibitors (PPIs) (see Peptic Ulcer Disease).
+3) Gastroparesis: Nutritional management (a low-fiber low-fat eating plan with frequent small-volume meals and foods with small particle size; in severe cases a semiliquid or liquid diet), prokinetic drugs (eg, domperidone, metoclopramide), erythromycin, and proton pump inhibitors (see Peptic Ulcer Disease).
 Prokinetic agents should be used at the lowest doses and for the shortest duration possible, generally not exceeding 3 months.
-In patients with severe gastroparesis, surgical treatment and stimulation of gastric bioelectrical activity can be considered.
+Avoid drugs with adverse effects on gastrointestinal motility (opioids, anticholinergics, tricyclic antidepressants, glucagon-like peptide-1 [GLP-1] receptor agonists, pramlintide, and dipeptidyl peptidase-4 [DPP-4] inhibitors).
+In patients with severe gastroparesis surgical treatment and stimulation of gastric bioelectrical activity can be considered.

-5) Erectile dysfunction: Phosphodiesterase type 5 inhibitors (avanafil, sildenafil, tadalafil, vardenafil).
+6) Erectile dysfunction: Phosphodiesterase-5 (PDE-5) inhibitors (avanafil, sildenafil, tadalafil, vardenafil).
+Consider intracorporeal or intraurethral prostaglandins, vacuum devices, or penile prostheses in advanced cases.
 Note the interactions with nitrates in patients with coronary heart disease.